rowlandcoping/hopes-and-dreams/README.md

 Please note that this section represents the initial design phase for the database schema, and as I outlined below it was always going to be subject to change.
 The data structure for the completed MVP can be found [HERE](#mvp-data-structure).

 Using Mongo DB and a modular approach to building key elements of the site means I have opted for an extremely flat structure, creating new collections where possible to make data easily accessible and speeding up the process of removing data.
 This data structure has been put together with two major provisos - one is that this is my first MongoDB project and I do not yet know how this structure will evolve in practice.
 It may well be that I need to merge, nest or separate various collections as the requirements of the platform become clearer.
-My preference at this stage is to keep it as simple as possible!

 #### Users Collection